 Both carving and pumping require a very lose and turny front truck and a rear truck that provides stability and pivoting capacity.
 For this reason, surf skateboards can be considered the ultimate choice for these styles.
 If carving and pumping are your thing, then a surf skate is definitely a possible option (though not the only one).

-Note that surf skateboards may not be the best choice for long distance carving or pumping, because the extreme looseness (which varies among models) make them less efficient for riding on large distances.
+Note that surf skates may not be the best choice for long-distance carving or pumping, because the extreme looseness (which varies among models) make them less efficient for riding on large distances.
 See this article on distance longboarding and this one on longboard pumping.

 If you’re a newbie